Cooking With Wine Blog

 Instructions

-• Remove from heat after tomatoes have heated through and add the mozzarella and basil directly to the pan and toss to combine.
-Immediately transfer to a serving bowl and add your best olive oil and parmesan.
+• Remove from heat after tomatoes have heated through and add the mozzarella, basil, remaining 3 tablespoon of high quality extra virgin olive oil, freshly grated parmesan cheese, and salt directly to the pan and toss to combine.
+Immediately transfer to a serving bowl or plates and serve.

 Nutrition